 Black Americans lag behind their White peers in nearly every measure of economic achievement: they earn less on average, endure more frequent unemployment spells, are underrepresented in prestigious occupations, and within these prestigious occupations, they earn less.
 These facts raise an obvious question: can Affirmative Action policies increase participation in better occupations, and can they create sustained improvements?
-Affirmative Action was once a widely-adopted suite of policies intended to fight taste-based discrimination by employers, but intellectual headwinds have changed and political will has ebbed.
-The case against Affirmative Action centers on the notion that competition would solve to economic ills targeted by these policies: over time, discriminating employers would be competed out of the market by reducing their pool of workers and consumers (Becker, 1957), eliminating the need for Affirmative Action.
+Affirmative Action was once a widely-adopted suite of policies intended to fight taste-based discrimination by employers, but intellectual headwinds changed and political will ebbed.
+The case against Affirmative Action centers on the notion that competition would solve to economic ills targeted by these policies: over time, discriminating employers would be competed out of the market by reducing their pool of workers and consumers (Becker, 1957).
 Even worse, hiring underqualified Black workers as mandated by these policies could change employers' beliefs so that they are less likely to hire Black workers in the future (Arcidiacono et al., 2011).
-These arguments, however, ignore the positive effects that Affirmative Action can have on future generations of Black workers by revealing that they can succeed in careers that they previously deemed unobtainable.
+This argument, however, ignores the positive effects that Affirmative Action can have on future generations of Black workers by revealing that they can succeed in careers that were they previously deemed unobtainable.

-In this paper we address a crucial question about this beliefs channel: can temporary Affirmative Action policies have long-lasting positive effects for Black Americans by changing beliefs about employment prospects and by extension inducing human capital investment?
-We find that, indeed, Affirmative Action policies permanently reshape the beliefs of future generations of Black workers about their suitability for high human capital careers, leading to permanent increases in human capital investment.
-This occurs even when the policy initially causes the displacement of more qualified White workers and the downward revision of beliefs about the qualifications of Black candidates by firms.
-The reason is that Affirmative Action reveals information to workers about the degree of taste-based discrimination that they face in the labor market.
-Initially, Black workers believe that a large share of firms are taste-based discriminators leading all but the most capable to forgo human capital investment, believing that this investment would prove fruitless.
-As a consequence, even non-discriminatory firms little faith in positive, but noisy, signals from Black applicants.
-The resulting absence of Black hires leaves firms with little reason or opportunity to revise their beliefs, and reinforces Black workers' beliefs about the extent of racial animus in the labor market.
-This is where an Affirmative Action policy proves vital.
-While taste-based discriminators may respond little to the policy, the majority of firms only statistically discriminate and need only a small incentive to hire Black applicants instead of their White counterparts.
-This reveals to future Black cohorts that the vast majority of firms are willing to hire qualified Black candidates, even if they apply a slightly larger statistical penalty to Black applicants than to White.
-Even though this policy causes firms to initially revise their beliefs negatively about Black workers, this results in more investment by future cohorts of Black workers, which becomes self-reinforcing as firms learn that the average Black applicant is more capable than their priors suggest.
-In the presence of such belief-driven investment, Affirmative Action proves crucial: in the absence of such policies, racial equity may languish or improve at a pace so glacial that it may never be realized.
+In this paper we address a crucial question about this beliefs channel: can temporary Affirmative Action policies have long-lasting positive effects for Black Americans by changing beliefs about employment prospects and inducing human capital investment?
+We find that, indeed, Affirmative Action even over a short horizon permanently reshapes the beliefs of future generations and causes sizable gains in skill investment.
+This occurs even when Affirmative Action initially displaces more qualified White workers and causes firms to reduce their beliefs about the qualifications of Black candidates.
+In our model, workers and firms face information asymmetries: Black workers believe a large share of firms are taste-based discriminators and all but the most capable choose to forgo human capital, believing that this investment would prove fruitless.
+As a consequence, even non-discriminatory firms considering Black applicants place little faith in positive, but noisy, information garnered from the interview unless the candidate is exceptional.
+The resulting absence of Black hires leaves firms with little reason or opportunity to revise their beliefs, and reinforces Black workers' beliefs about the extent of discriminatory employers.
+In this context, an Affirmative Action policy proves vital to address these information problems: by requiring firms to place additional weight on an applicants' race, non-discriminatory firms hire more Black workers, which changes the beliefs of the next generation of Black workers.
+While firms revise down their beliefs about the skills of future Black workers, the next generation of Black workers begin to believe that investment in human capital will yield a return because by observing the success of the affected generation, they learn that there are fewer taste-based discriminators than believed and that the remaining firms are willing to hire Black workers who appear qualified.
+This results in more investment by future generations of Black workers, which becomes self-reinforcing as firms learn that the average Black applicant is more capable than they previously believed.
+With the addition of this beliefs channel Affirmative Action proves crucial: in the absence of such policies, racial equity may languish or improve at a pace so glacial that it may never be realized.